ocommeOptimus/Orinoco/README.md

 # Orinoco

-Welcome to my project Orinoco.<br/><br/>
+Welcome to my project Orinoco !<br/><br/>
 This is the 5th project into my web developer training.<br/>
 This project includes Front-end and API for a webshop.

 ## Getting Started

-Clone this repository on your local machine
+Clone this repository on your local machine.

 ### Prerequisites